sOckhamSter/Pi5FanEnabler/Pi5FanEnabler/README.md

 # Operation
 Disable Protection Mode First!
 Then hit the start button and observe the logs.
 You may uninstall the Add-On when complete.
+**Important Note** when requested to reboot, pull the power plug from your machine and restart it, or do a full host reboot if you know how to do that.
+Make sure you do this **twice** - you must do two reboots!
+Hit the start button and observe the logs.
+You may uninstall the Add-On when complete.

 # Home Assistant Sensors
 You can create sensors in Home Assistant to monitor the speed of the fan, both in terms of RPM and percentage of maximum speed.<br>